eonarheim/eonarheim.github.io/docs/promises.md

 <pre>promise.resolve(value? : any) : IPromise</pre>
 ------------------

-When a promise is resolved with a value, all success callback will be fired in the order they were added.
+When a promise is resolved with a value, all success callbacks will be fired in the order they were added.

 <pre>promise.reject(value? : any) : IPromise</pre>